 Prior to declaring a major in markets and culture, students must achieve a grade of C or better in SOCI 2377.
+Students must receive at least a C- in all remaining required courses and meet a minimum GPA of 2.000 in all courses counted toward the major.
 Students are encouraged to choose their electives using one of the three areas of specialization presented below.
-Markets and culture majors may only double count six hours from a second major.
-General internship courses (SOCI 4379) may only be taken on a pass/fail basis and they will not be counted toward the major.
+General internship courses (SOCI 4179, 4279, 4379) may only be taken on a pass/fail basis and they will not be counted toward the major.

-Students are also permitted to petition to include specific courses that broaden their knowledge of a particular region or country from disciplines such as history, English and world languages.
-Pure language courses at the 3000 level will not be approved while 4000-level courses that involve literature, applications or business skills will be approved.
+Students are also permitted to petition to include specific courses that broaden their knowledge of global society or of a particular region or country from disciplines such as history, English and world languages.
+While pure language courses will not be approved, upper-level language courses that involve literature, applications or business skills will be approved.
 Relevant study abroad courses may also be petitioned for approval.
+Students interested in the management, business strategy and organizations elective concentration are encouraged to consider completing the Cox minor in business.

-Requirements for the Major Credit Hours
+Requirements for the Major Credit Hours Core Courses 30

-0 0

-Core Courses 30

 ACCT 2301 Fundamentals of Accounting I

+or ACCT 2310 Accounting Concepts

+One from the following:

 ECO 3355 Money and Banking

-or FINA 3330 Money and Capital Markets
+FINA 3330 Money and Capital Markets

+FINA 3310 Finance Concepts

 ENGL 2302 Business Writing

-or BLI 3302 Business Communications and Leader
+or BL1 3302 Business Communications/Leader Dvlpmt

-Development

 SOCI 2377 Introduction to Markets and Culture

+Core Courses (continued)